Telephone: 1-212-817-7400; Fax: 1-212-817-1621

 Director of Student Services and Senior Registrar

-Associate Director of Student Affairs and Director of Student Activities
+Associate Director of Student Affairs and NYSHIP Manager

-The Vice President for Student Affairs has overall responsibility for the following: (1) the provision of student support services (Admissions, the Registrar, Student Disability Services, Residence Life, Wellness and Counseling, International Students, and the Child Development and Learning Center), (2) procedural student academic matters relating to incomplete grades, leaves of absence, withdrawals, program changes, satisfactory progress, and time limits for degrees, and (3) the general quality of student life at the Graduate Center.
-The Director of Student Affairs supervises the following areas: student activities, student disability services, the Wellness Center (Student Health Services and the Psychological Counseling and Adult Development Center), and the Child Development and Learning Center.
-The Director of Student Services supervises the Offices of Admissions, Registrar, and International Students.
+The Vice President for Student Affairs has overall responsibility for the following: (1) the provision of student support services (Admissions, the Registrar, student disability services, Doctoral Student Employee Health Insurance, Graduate Center Apartments, Wellness Health Services and Counseling, Career Planning and Professional Development, Center for Teaching and Learning, International Students, and the Child Development and Learning Center), (2) procedural student academic matters relating to incomplete grades, leaves of absence, withdrawals, program changes, satisfactory progress, and time limits for degrees, and (3) the general quality of student life at the Graduate Center.
+The Director of Student Affairs supervises the following areas: student activities, student disability services, the Wellness Center (Student Health Services and Student Counseling Services), and the Child Development and Learning Center.
+The Director of Student Services supervises the Offices of Admissions, Registrar,and International Students.

 The Office of the Vice President for Student Affairs is available to assist students with problems, to interpret policies and procedures, and to serve as ombudsperson when needed.
 It is also charged with overseeing the administrative resolution of disputes with regard to grades, satisfactory progress, and disciplinary matters.

-The Vice President for Student Affairs serves as administrative liaison to the Doctoral Students’ Council; serves on the Student Services Committee; and is the Title IX Coordinator and 504 / ADA Coordinator.
+The Vice President for Student Affairs serves as administrative liaison to the Doctoral Students’ Council, serves on the Student Services Committee, and is the 504 / ADA Coordinator.

-Information about academic policies and procedures is available in each program office, but students are encouraged to contact the Vice President for Student Affairs regarding academic issues that cannot be resolved within the program.
-In addition, students are invited to consult with and seek assistance from staff in Student Affairs concerning any matter that relates to quality of life, services, facilities, and special needs or problems.
+Information about academic policies and procedures may be obtained from each student’s program, but students are encouraged to contact the Vice President for Student Affairs regarding academic issues that cannot be resolved within the program.
+In addition, students are invited to consult with and seek assistance from staff in the Office of the Vice President concerning any matter that relates to quality of life, services, facilities, and special needs or problems.